-- (1) Except as provided by this rule, the minister, if present, is the chairman of a meeting of a parish council. - (2) If the minister is not present, the members present must elect a chairman to preside during the absence of the minister. - (3) The chairman has a casting vote only.
+(1) Except as provided by this rule, the minister, if present, is the chairman of a meeting of a parish council.

+(2) If the minister is not present, the members present must elect a chairman to preside during the absence of the minister.

-- (4) Nothing in this rule prevents the minister, if he is present at the meeting of the parish council, from authorising a member of the council to be the chairman of the meeting. - (5) An authorisation under sub-rule (4) may be revoked by the minister at any time. - (6) The minister must, in relation to any matter concerning his stipend or allowances, vacate the chair and the members are to elect a chairman to preside during any discussion or determination of the matter. - (7) The minister must not vote in relation to any matter concerning his stipend and allowances. - (8) A member must not vote in relation to any matter concerning any stipend, salary, wages, allowance or other remuneration paid or to be paid to the member by determination of the wardens or the parish council.
+(4) Nothing in this rule prevents the minister, if he is present at the meeting of the parish council, from authorising a member of the council to be the chairman of the meeting.

+(5) An authorisation under sub-rule (4) may be revoked by the minister at any time.

+(6) The minister must, in relation to any matter concerning his stipend or allowances, vacate the chair and the members are to elect a chairman to preside during any discussion or determination of the matter.

+4.10A Conflicts of interest

+A member of a parish council is disqualified from taking part in the exercise of any function of the parish council if the member or a member of his or her family has a personal financial interest in the exercise of the function.

+Note: For example, a member of the parish council must not vote on or take part in any decision of the parish council to pay to the member or a member of his or her family a stipend, salary or other amount.